realworldocaml/book/en/concurrent-programming-with-async.md

 We use `>>|` above to transform the deferred values we're waiting for so that `Deferred.any` can choose between values of the same type.

-One problem with the above code is that the HTTP query kicked off by `get_definition` is not actually shut down when the timeout fires.
+A problem with this code is that the HTTP query kicked off by `get_definition` is not actually shut down when the timeout fires.
 As such, `get_definition_with_timeout` essentially leaks an open connection.
-Cohttp does provide a way of shutting down a client, though, by passing in a deferred that, when it is determined, will cause the client connection to be terminated and the corresponding connections closed.
+Happily, Cohttp does provide a way of shutting down a client.
+You can pass a deferred under the label `interrupt` to `Cohttp_async.Client.get`.
+Once `interrupt` is determined, the client connection will terminated and the corresponding connections closed.

-The following code shows how you can change `get_definition` and `get_definition_with_timeout` to actually cancel the process that's running.
-First, we add an argument `~interrupt` to `get_definition`, which in turn just passed that to `Cohttp_async.Client.get`.
+The following code shows how you can change `get_definition` and `get_definition_with_timeout` to cancel the `get` call if the timeout expires.

 ```ocaml
 (* Execute the DuckDuckGo search *)